 The Pearls and Jade Pothos (Epipremnum aureum) is a stylishly exotic variegated vine.
 The foliage is bright and interesting.
 It’s a beautiful, easy care plant.

-The green leaves are streaked with bright white in irregular patterns.
+The leaves have streaks of green and bright white in interesting irregular patterns.
 With blocks and blotches of white streaking across the top and bottom of its slightly wrinkled leaves.

 It’s an eye catching foliage which is easy to prune into various shapes.

 Pearls and Jade make lovely hanging plants in baskets or on a shelf.
 And Pothos will naturally train UP a totem or trellis.